Princeton-CDH/athens2025/content/schedule/_index.md

 ***********

-## Monday: Day 1 - Princeton Athens Center
+## Tueday: Day 1: Preliminaries: Text Transformation & the Future of Philology
 ### Morning

 <span class="color">09:00-09:30</span>
-: Arrivals, registration
+: Arrivals

 <span class="color">09:30-10:00</span>
-: Welcome and logistics, self-introduction of participants
+: Welcome and introductions

-<span class="headlinks">Seminar: theme overviews & reflections on readings</span>

-(Few minutes break between topics)

 <span class="color">10:00 – 11:00</span>
-: **Machine learning and artificial intelligence for the humanities** : Nikitas Tampakis, *Director of Application Development, University of Pennsylvania Libraries*
+: **Session 1 - Digitization: How Texts Become Machine-Readable**
+How do texts become machine-readable?
+What is the role of libraries, repositories and archival collections in the digital age?
+How do research infrastructures support this new kind of scholarship?
+: Christine Roughan, Nikitas Tampakis, Toma Tasovac

-<span class="color">11:00 – 12:00</span>
+<span class="color">11:00 – 11:15</span>
-: **Information modeling**
+: **Break**

+<span class="color">11:15 – 12:30</span>
-: Panos Constantopoulou, *UNESCO Chair on Digital Methods for the Humanities and Social Sciences, AUEB* : Vicky Dritsou, *Scientific Associate, Digital Curation Unit, IMSI-Athena Research Center and Postdoctoral Fellow, AUEB*
+: **Session 2 - Working with Machine-Readable Text: Foundations for Greek NLP** : Panos Constantopoulou, *UNESCO Chair on Digital Methods for the Humanities and Social Sciences, AUEB* : Christine Roughan and John Pavlopoulos
+Topics covered will include: acquiring corpora, lemmatizing, tagging, classifying, quantification, corrections

-<span class="color">12:00 – 13:00</span>
+<span class="color">12:30 – 2pm</span>
-: **Digital narratives**
+: **Lunch break**
-: Agiatis Benardou, *Director of DARIAH-EU, Senior Researcher, Digital Curation Unit, IMSI-Athena Research Center and Postdoctoral Fellow, AUEB*
-: Georgios Papaioannou, *Associate Professor, Department of Informatics, AUEB*

-Lunch break

-### Afternoon

-<span class="headlinks">Project planning & consultations</span>

-<span class="color">14:15 – 15:15</span>
+<span class="color">2-3:30pm</span>
-: **Digital humanities project design and management** : Natalia Ermolaev, *Executive Director, Center for Digital Humanities*
+: **Session 3 - Introduction to Deep Learning for Natural Language Processing: From Word Embeddings to ChatGPT** : Ion Androutsopoulos*

 <span class="color">15:15 – 16:30</span>
 : Consultations